the0neWhoKnocks/docs.setting-up-windows-10-pro/README.md

   `192.168.1.*`.
 - `Ok` out of all the dialogs.
 - You may have to disconnect, and reconnect the drives, I didn't.

 ---

+## Disable Thumbs.db files

+- Open up `gpedit.msc`
+- Navigate to `User Configuration > Administrative Templates > Windows Components`
+  - Click on `File Explorer`
+    - Double-click on `Turn off the display of thumbnails and only display icons on network folders`
+      - Click `Enabled`
+      - Click `Apply`
+    - Double-click on `Turn off the caching of thumbnails in hidden thumbs.db files`
+      - Click `Enabled`
+      - Click `Apply`
+- In an Admin `cmd` or `powershell` terminal, run `gpupdate /force`

+---